andresgongora/synth-shell-prompt/README.md

 synth-shell-greeter/setup.sh
 ```

-You can then test your script by running it from wherever you installed it.
+You can then test your script by sourcing it from wherever you installed it.
-Usually this is to your user's `.config` folder, so you should run:
+Usually this is to your user's `.config` folder, so you should run the following
+command.
+Notice the `.`, this is meant to source the script to your
+terminal session (i.e. include it into your session).
 ```
-~/.config/synth-shell/synth-shell-greeter.sh
+. ~/.config/synth-shell/synth-shell-greeter.sh
 ```

-If you want it to appear everytime you open a new terminal, run
+If you want it to appear everytime you open a new terminal, run either
 ```
-echo "~/.config/synth-shell/synth-shell-greeter.sh" >> ~/.bashrc
+echo ". ~/.config/synth-shell/synth-shell-greeter.sh" >> ~/.bashrc
 ```